 The notion of subspecies is even more vague and difficult to define.
 The subspecies level is sometimes equated with “races”.
 In taxonomy, subspecies are designated with three Latin terms rather than the two that designate a species.
 There is only one subspecies of Homo sapiens alive today, called Homo sapiens sapiens, and it includes all present day humans.
 The only other subspecies of Homo sapiens, called Homo sapiens idaltu, is assigned to an extinct group of fossils thought possibly to represent the immediate precursor to today’s modern humans.

 With that admittedly superficial background, let’s consider human races.
 If not separate species or subspecies, is there any genetic basis for categorizing people as African, Caucasian, or any other racial designation?
 That is, is there any genetic basis for race?
 One can find virtually any opinion on this subject in the legitimate scientific literature.
 In a publication in the New England Journal of Medicine, Robert Schwartz states that “race is a social construct, not a scientific classification” and that race is a “pseudoscience” that is “biologically meaningless.”
-On the other hand, in the same journal, Neil Risch states that today’s humans cluster genetically into five continent-based grouping that are biologically and medially meaningful.
+On the other hand, in the same journal, Neil Risch states that today’s humans cluster genetically into five continent-based grouping that are biologically and medically meaningful.

 Are these two points of view really different answers to the same question about genetics and race, or are they answers to different questions?
 Specifically, can one state that there is no genetic basis for race and, at the same time, state that there are some genetically measurable differences between self-identified racial categories?
 I think the answer is yes.